 Blanket bogs are sensitive to climate because their existence depends on a permanently high water table7 and because the characteristic Sphagnum spp. rapidly suffer damage at temperatures > 15˚C3.
-Bioclimatic models have been used to model the regional extent of different peatland types14-16 but to our knowledge no global model for blanket bog distribution was published before Gallego-Sala et al. (2010)8.
-17,18PeatStash8 is an extremely simple, yet process-oriented, model.
+Bioclimatic models have been used to model the regional extent of different peatland types14-16, but to our knowledge no global model for blanket bog distribution was published before Gallego-Sala et al. (2010)8.
+Other models of wetland distribution based on the topographic index have been used recently to predict the global distribution of peatlands in general17,18 but do not distinguish blanket bog.

+PeatStash8 is an extremely simple, yet process-oriented, model.
 It is not a statistical “niche model”.
 Instead it defines independent limit values for three bioclimatic variables, each representing a different controlling process.
 The blanket bog distribution map compiled in ref.
-1 was used to calibrate the limit values for the climatic moisture index (see Methods) (MI > 2.1), mean annual temperature (MAT > 1˚C) and mean temperature of the warmest month (MTWA 14.5 ˚C), resulting in the global distribution shown in Figure .
-These variables stand for year-round moisture (required to maintain the water table), absence of permafrost (avoiding cryoturbation and ice-wedge formation), and avoidance of high temperatures (damaging to Sphagnum).
+1 was used to calibrate the limit values for the climatic moisture index (see Methods) (MI > 2.1), mean annual temperature (MAT > 1˚C) and mean temperature of the warmest month (MTWA < 14.5 ˚C), resulting in the global distribution shown in Figure 1.
+These variables stand for year-round moisture (required to maintain the water table), absence of permafrost (avoiding cryoturbation and ice-wedge formation, which are responsible for quite different peatland morphologies in very cold climates), and avoidance of high temperatures (damaging to Sphagnum).
 When forced by a high-resolution climate data set, the model closely reproduces the distribution of blanket bog in Great Britain8, which is much more accurately known than the global distribution.
-Sensitivity analysis underlines the vulnerability of the blanket bog climate space to increases in temperature above all (Figure ), but also to reductions in precipitation - in agreement with independent statistical modelling16,19 - and to a lesser extent to reductions in cloudiness.
+Sensitivity analysis underlines the vulnerability of the blanket bog climate space to increases in temperature above all (Figure 2), but also to reductions in precipitation - in agreement with independent statistical modelling16,19 - and to a lesser extent to reductions in cloudiness.
 Note that the model describes controls on the occurrence of blanket bog; it does not make predictions about peat accumulation rates.
 These behave in a substantially different way, responding positively to warming and negatively to cloudiness20.

-The model predicts the known occurrence areas of blanket bog alsosNwestBlack Sea in borde We have not been able to confirm or reject the occurrence of blanket bogs
+The model predicts the known occurrence areas of blanket bog.
+It also suggests that climatically, blanket bogs could exist near the Northwestern Black Sea coast of Georgia and in the border region of Georgia/Azerbaijan, in the Himachal Pradesh, Uttarakhand and Arunachal Pradesh regions of the Himalayan foothills and high elevation areas in Taiwan.
+We have not been able to confirm or reject the occurrence of blanket bogs in these regions as there is very little published information on wetlands or peatlands of any sort.